krokoreit/spLogHelper/README.md

 ```

-There is no need to create an object, as you can use the log macros, e.g. spLOGF_E(), which direct the logging to the spDefaultLogHelper object.
+There is no need to create an object, as you can use log macros, e.g. spLOGF_E(), which direct the logging to the spDefaultLogHelper object.
 The spDefaultLogHelper object is automatically created by the library.
 Note that using the log macros or calling the logf() function of an spLogHelper object has no effect until at least one callback is registered.

 Similarly to log macros, also all formatting macros will be applied to the spDefaultLogHelper object.
 Depending on your needs, it may make sense to create additional objects and apply different settings for formats and log levels to them.
 This enables one log message to be directed with multiple formats and levels to the callbacks registered via these spLogHelper objects.